cawka/cs118-spring2016/project-2.md

 - The client and the server will communicate using the User Datagram Protocol (UDP) socket, which does not guarantee data delivery.

-- The initial window size starts from 1.
+- The initial congestion window size starts from 1024 bytes.

 - The fixed retransmission timeout value 500 milliseconds (adaptive RTO for the extra credit)